AdobeDocs/genstudio.en/help/user-guide/create/generate-variants.md

    1. Enter a new prompt in the _"Describe the experiences you want to generate"_ prompt box.
 1. Click **[!UICONTROL Generate]**.

 A new set of variants are generated.
-You can continue to modify, generate, and iterate on variants until you are ready to [publish to [!DNL Content]](#publish-experience) and [export for use](#export-experience).
+You can continue to modify, generate, and iterate on variants until you are ready to publish to [!DNL Content] and export for use.